 Like a shadow, a ghost kitchen works to spread dark foods.
 Actually foods of all types, but only to-go food.
-The Manual already covered the coming-in-March ghost kitchens for trending Tik Tok foods via Virtual Dining Concepts.
-VDC’s co-founder Robbie Earl told Bloomberg Business Week that VDC hopes to start with 300 TikTok Kitchen locations before expanding to 1,000 by this time next year.
+Last year, The Manual covered ghost kitchens for trending TikTok foods via Virtual Dining Concepts (VDC).
+VDC’s co-founder Robbie Earl told Bloomberg Business Week that VDC hopes to start with 300 TikTok Kitchen locations before expanding to 1,000 by next year.

 While sustainable packaging may be the biggest focus for restauranteurs, the food industry is focused on plants — edible plants.
 These range from plant-based proteins to potato milk.

 The reason for this concoction?
 DUG claims that it is 56 times more water-efficient than almonds, requires only half as much land as oats, and is free from the 14 most common allergens.

 The “What’s Hot” October 2021 National Restaurant Association survey of more than 350 professional chefs ranked sustainable packaging as the top trend for 2022.
 The report also said eaters are refocusing on food that’s better for them after choosing comfort foods during the COVID-19 pandemic.
-Immunity-boosting snacks and ingredients, plant-based sandwiches, and alternative sweeteners all made the list for the top ten 2022 trends.
+Immunity-boosting snacks and ingredients, plant-based sandwiches, and alternative sweeteners all made the list for the top 10 2022 trends.

 Limited but Creative Menus

 Have you tried to buy chicken wings lately?
 Prices are through the roof for most meat and vegetable products.
-Phrases like ‘supply chain’ carry dire consequences now.
+Phrases like “supply chain” carry dire consequences now.